 Today the Internet covers and integrates many different applications.
-In the next few years not only data traffic, but also time-critical applications demanding QoS will be transported.
+In the next few years not only best-effort data traffic, but also time-critical applications demanding QoS as well as rate guarantees for data traffic will have to be supported.
 For dimensioning of networks, access routers and development of new QoS mechanisms more accurate and realistic source models of Internet user traffic are required.
-Many studies deal with backbone Internet traffic characterization, revealing interesting facets like Long-Range Dependence or multi-fractal behavior [1, 2, 3, 4, 5].
-Since, these models are based on a traffic stream consisting on many superimposed traffic sources, scaling is a demanding task.
+Many studies deal with backbone Internet traffic character-ization, revealing interesting facets like Long-Range Dependence or multi-fractal behavior [1, 2, 3, 4, 5].
+Since these models are based on a traffic stream consisting on many superimposed traffic sources, scaling is a demanding task.

-As the variety of applications for traffic models increases, i.e., different access speeds and new technologies, also the variety of models increases.
-Thus, generalized parametric source models of Internet traffic are an interesting approach to fulfill the dimensioning and planning needs.
+As the variety of applications for traffic models increases, e.g. with different access speeds and new technologies, also the diversity of models themselves increases.
+Thus, generalized parametric source models for Internet traffic are a fundamental prerequisite for the success of future dimensioning and planning tasks.

 Generalized parametric source models could be derived from client-based Internet traffic traces.
-But it is not clear, how to compare different models, e.g. [6, 7], since the models are based on different traces.
-One step towards an generalized model would be to compare the statistics of users accessing the Internet with different modem speed by evaluating an single trace.
+But it is not clear, how to compare different models, e.g. [6, 7, 9], since the traces are based on different network topologies and measurement setups.
+One step towards a generalized model would be to compare the statistics of users accessing the Internet with different modem speeds by evaluating a single trace.

-The key for obtaining statistics of the access speed as well as packet level characteristics of IP traffic is a parallel measurement of the session logfile of a dial-in router and the packet trace measured on the connection between the dial-in router and the Internet.
+The key for obtaining packet level characteristics of IP traffic which can be related to the access speed is a parallel measurement of the session logfile of a dial-in router and the packet trace measured on the connection between the dial-in router and the Internet.